Wedding photography tips.

 “I had two cameras on me, two cameras on my second shooter and a variety of lenses,” Rivera recalls.
 “You want to make sure you have a long lens to catch faraway moments and a wider lens so you can switch between the two quickly — especially during the ceremony when you only have 30 minutes to get everything that you need.”

-On the big day, expect the unexpected.
+On the big day: Expect the unexpected.

 Capturing the moment a bride and groom cut the cake at their wedding.

-The costs and considerations of wedding photography.
+Costs and considerations of wedding photography.

 Amazing wedding photo of a bride and groom walking into the sunset.